Austro-Hungarian Navy: Charles VI and Maria Theresa

 Believing that "Navigation and commerce are the foremost pillars of the state," Holy Roman Emperor Charles VI engaged in other projects beyond the establishment of the Ostend Company in order to increase Austria's merchant marine and establish a proper navy to protect it.
 This included constructing a new road through the Semmering Pass in order to link Vienna to Trieste, and declaring Trieste and Fiume free ports in 1719.
-In order to help protect Austrian merchants from piracy in the Adriatic and Mediterranean, Charles VI also purchased the three-decker 80-gun third rate ship of the line Cumberland from the United Kingdom in 1720.
-The ship was renamed San Carlos and stationed out of Naples.
+In order to help protect Austrian merchants from piracy in the Adriatic and Mediterranean, Charles VI purchased the 80-gun ship of the line Cumberland from Britain in 1720.
+The ship was renamed San Carlos and stationed out of Naples before being decommissioned and broken up in 1733.

 On the Adriatic, Charles VI constructed even more ships, usually employing Italian and Spanish officers to man them.
 This Adriatic fleet consisted of three ships of the line, one frigate, and several galleys.
 In total, this Adriatic fleet had 500 guns and a crew of 8,000 men.
 Following the end of the Ostend Company however, a committee was set up in 1738 by the Emperor to examine the status of Austria's Adriatic fleet.
 Its report concluded that the fleet "had little usefulness, caused great expense, and stood in danger of being defeated in case of attack".
 This report eventually led to Charles VI scrapping his Adriatic fleet and transferring most of officers and crew members to Austria's Danube Flotilla.

 Upon the death of Charles VI on 19 October 1740, Saxony, Prussia, Bavaria, and France all repudiated the Pragmatic Sanction of 1713 which had paved the way for Charles' daughter Maria Theresa to succeed him.
 Frederick II of Prussia almost immediately invaded Austria in December 1740 and took the affluent Habsburg province of Silesia in the seven-year conflict known as the War of the Austrian Succession.
 This conflict proved to be primarily a land-based war for Austria, which led to naval affairs being neglected by the newly crowned Maria Theresa, who spent the entirety of the war preoccupied with securing her inheritance of the throne of Austria as opposed to rebuilding her father's former fleet in the Adriatic.